-2 teaspoons ground cinnamon
+1½ teaspoon ground cinnamon

-2 pints pareve vanilla ice cream
+Maple syrup and pareve vanilla ice cream (for serving)

 Place a rack in middle of oven and preheat to 350°F. Grease a shallow 2-qt. baking dish.
 Mix sugar, cinnamon, nutmeg, cloves, and cardamom, and salt in a small bowl.
 Toss fruit, vanilla, and ¼ cup sugar mixture in a medium bowl; set aside.